alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 $CTA

-You could need a licence and a certificate if you're exporting a medicine which could be misused.
+You could need a licence and a certificate for the same drug if you're exporting a medicine which could be misused.

 $CTA